frank-dspeed/wordpress-engineering/README.md

 # wordpress-engineering
-A Guide and Collection of notes
+A Guide and Collection of notes in general targeting ECMAScript Developers So Wordpress Plugins can be seen as express like Midelware. they get called with request parameters.

 ## Great Pages that i need to adapt and Condense a bit